 Note: The author of this post, Nate Copeland, is a hunter from Oklahoma, who aggregates and manages much of the state-by-state hunting data for Gaia GPS.

 For this post, I stack up Gaia GPS vs onX Hunt, doing an exhaustive comparison of features, maps, and pricing.
-At the end of the article, you can also click a link to get Gaia GPS free this hunting season, so you can do your own Gaia GPS vs. onX Hunt review this season?
+Want to do your own Gaia GPS vs. onX Hunt review this season?
 Take the Gaia Hunt Challenge.
 Click here to get started.
 Save up to 20% on a Premium Membership when you buy on gaiagps.com, and if you don’t enjoy it, we’ll give you a full refund.

 In a nutshell, I found both apps deliver the core package of hunting maps – land ownership, GMUs, and other sources, merged with topo maps and satellite imagery.
 Where onX is strong is having a sole focus on hunting, and it offers a few map sources and design touches geared towards hunters.
 Gaia GPS, on the other hand, has more powerful software overall.